BetMGM closes Nationals Park sportsbook

 First MLB stadium betting facility shuts down after three years of operation

-Washington DC’s early betting laws added further hurdles — until 2024, residents could only bet online within a two-block radius of Nationals Park, limiting demand for in-stadium betting options.
+DC’s betting laws also posed challenges initially; before 2024, residents could only bet online within a two-block radius of Nationals Park, creating additional restrictions.

-September 21 was the final day for placing new bets at the facility.
-Bettors have until September 28 to cash winning or pending tickets, after which the location will close completely.
-The timing coincides with the end of the baseball season, when stadium attendance naturally declines.
+September 21 marked the final day for placing bets at the facility, when betting windows and kiosks stopped accepting new wagers.
+Bettors have until September 28 to cash any pending or winning tickets, after which the sportsbook closes completely.

 Have you enjoyed the article?